dvoytenko/typescript-llvm/README.md

-# STS - Static Typescript
+# Typescript to LLVM Compiler

 ## To get started